oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 An Information Model (IM) defines the essential content of data used in computing, independently of how it is represented for processing, communication or storage.
-JSON Abstract Data Notation (JADN) uses Unified Modeling Language (UML) datatypes to both express the meaning of data items at a conceptual level and formally classify data values as instances of logical types to validate their essential content.
+JSON Abstract Data Notation (JADN) is an information modeling language based on Unified Modeling Language (UML) datatypes designed to to both express the meaning of data items at a conceptual level and formally type and validate their essential content.
-It uses information theory to define logical equivalence, allowing translation of essential content across representations without loss.
+It uses information theory to define logical equivalence, allowing translation of essential content across a wide range of representations without loss.
 This Committee Note explains how to construct IMs using JADN, represent them in various formats such as formal languages and entity-relationship diagrams, contrast them with other IM languages such as ASN.1,